swellaby/generator-swell/docs/VSTS-TASK.md

 npm test
 ```

-### Debugging/Validating
+## Debugging & Validating
 Due to the nature of the VSTS tasks, there isn't really a "localhost" equivalent to validate the functionality of your task.
 The easiest way (that we know of) is to simply publish your task
 to a VSTS account where you have the necessary permissions.
-This is accomplished via the CLI Utility (tfx)

 ### Packaging & Publishing